+Trustees, hereby certifies:

-1. That I am the duly elected and acting Secretary of the Board of Trustees of North Los Angeles County Regional Center, Inc., a California Nonprofit Public Benefit Corporation; and
+1. That I am the duly elect Trustees of North Los Angeles County Region Public Benefit Corporation; and ,

-2. That the attached Restatement of the Bylaws, consisting of thirty-four (34) pages, was duly adopted by the Board of Trustees of the Regional Center on , and , and is now in full force and effect.
+2. That the attached Rest thirty-four (34) pages, was duly adopted by Center on, and the Board o f Trustees of the Region onal

-IN WITNESS WHEREOF, I have hereunto set my hand and have affixed the seal of this corporation hereto this day of 202.
+IN WITNESS WHEREOF, I affixed the seal of this corporation hereto the • nave

 [SEAL]

+,

-Secretary NLACRC Board of Trustees
+Secretary Trustees NLACRC Board of